broadwell/PhiloLogic4/README.md

-### Special instructions for __Digitale Hovedstrømninger__
+# Special instructions for _Digitale Hovedstrømninger_

-The TEI-encoded texts of Brandes' __Hovedstrømninger__ can be quite easily imported and indexed for concordance, KWIC, co-occurrence and time-series searching and visualization with Philologic 4.6.
+The TEI-encoded texts of Brandes' _Hovedstrømninger_ can be quite easily imported and indexed for concordance, KWIC, co-occurrence and time-series searching and visualization with Philologic 4.6.

+This forked repository differs from the stock Philologic 4.6 software in two
+ways:

-This forked repository differs from the stock Philologic 4.6 software only by the presence of the `corpora/brandes/` folder, which contains the configuration files and very slightly modified versions of the TEI-encoded __Hovedstrømninger__ texts (see below) that should be used to provision the site, and in two minor code edits necessary to extend the Philologic dictionary-word lookup functionality (accessed by highlighting a word in the concordance or KWIC views and then pressing "d") to use the 1700-1950 Danish historical dictionary.
+- by the presence of the `corpora/brandes/` folder, which contains the configuration files and very slightly modified versions of the TEI-encoded _Hovedstrømninger_ texts (see below) that should be used to provision the site

+- and in two minor code edits necessary to extend the Philologic dictionary-word lookup functionality (accessed by highlighting a word in the concordance or KWIC views and then pressing "d") to use the 1700-1950 Danish historical dictionary.